RPG-Alex/rust-micro-cms/README.md

 ## Purpose

-This repository is an attempt to create a standalone content manage application (CMS) that utilizes the rust programming language for as much of the application as is possible.
-This includes CRUD with the DB (currently SQLite), and serving the application.
+This project's purpose is to create an easily deployable website CMS, with a complete backend and frontend, ultimately with a "What you see is what you get" (WYSIWYG) or similar input for ease of posting.

 ### Goals